 The University welcomes applications from all international students.
 Charles R. Drew University of Medicine and Science (CDU) is authorized under federal law to enroll non-immigrant students with an F1 Student Visa.
 The term “International Student” refers to any student who is not a permanent resident or naturalized citizen of the United States.

 For admission consideration, international candidates must have their academic transcripts evaluated by a foreign credential evaluation service.
-Effectively January 1, 2014, the CDU approved foreign credential evaluation service providers include:
+Effective January 1, 2014, the CDU approved foreign credential evaluation service providers include:

 All applicants to CDU degree and certificate programs who have foreign academic credentials must have their foreign credential evaluated for U.S. equivalency by one of the approved organizations listed above and have an official evaluation sent directly to CDU.
 Only those foreign credential evaluations received from these organizations will be accepted.
 The documents must be official and authentic and sent to the Office of Admissions directly from the foreign credential evaluation service.